-Banks Charge up to 60% on Loans, Pay As Low as 2.7% on Savings: CBN Releases UBA, GTB, Other Rates
+Banks Charge up to 60% on Loans, Pay As Low as 2.7% on Savings: CBN Releases UBA, GTB, Others' Rates

-Banks Charge up to 60% on Loans, Pay As Low as 2.7% on Savings: CBN Releases UBA, GTB, Other Rates
+Banks Charge up to 60% on Loans, Pay As Low as 2.7% on Savings: CBN Releases UBA, GTB, Others' Rates

-• The Central Bank of Nigeria latest data showed how much Nigerian banks are paying customers for deposit and charge for loan
+• The Central Bank of Nigeria's latest data showed how much Nigerian banks are paying customers for deposits and their charges for loan

 • Some analysts said a lower MPR could help consolidate recent macroeconomic gains and provide room for credit expansion to the real sector